vedran-/VoiceCommander/README.md

    - Verify your Groq API key is correctly set
    - Ensure you have an internet connection for API access

+## Credits

+100% of the code in this project was written by AI, mostly by Claude 3.5 and 3.7 Sonnet, and some by Gemini 2.5 Pro.

 ## License

 MIT License